sinankalkan/CENG501-Spring2021/project_Durhan/Sample_readme.md

 Provide your references here.

 # Contact
-Onur Durhan
+Onur Durhan <br />
-Middle East Technical University, Department of Physics
+Middle East Technical University, Department of Physics <br />
-email: onur.durhan@metu.edu.tr
+email: onur.durhan@metu.edu.tr <br />
 Provide your names & email addresses and any other info with which people can contact you.